Concepts → Great Weapon Fighting vs raw rerolls

 GWF is a real buff, not a flavour-tax.
 But the per-swing magnitude is small (roughly +0.5 to +0.7 mean damage on common weapons), and the variance reduction means it slightly hurts your kill probability in the regime where you're chip-damaging targets above your single-swing mean.
 In the regime where you're meeting or exceeding your mean, it's a strict improvement.

-Stack-rank: pick GWF over Defense fighting style if you're DPR-focused and your typical target HP sits around or above your swing mean.
-Defense's flat +1 AC is more universally valuable and doesn't have the variance-reduction tradeoff — see the number at the back of any optimisation thread.
+Pick GWF over Defense fighting style if you're DPR-focused and your typical target HP sits around or above your swing mean.
+Defense's flat +1 AC is more universally valuable and doesn't have the variance-reduction tradeoff.
+That's the number at the back of any optimisation thread.

 Try it yourself